SDNY's own Elena Fast joins the 10 Toes Podcast to talk law, strategy, and courtroom challenges. When a federal...

 Community Service

-Another condition of an ACD may be the completion of community service. this community service must be performed for a public, or not-for-profit corporation, institution or agency.
+Another condition of an ACD may be the completion of community service.
+This community service must be performed for a public, or not-for-profit corporation, institution or agency.
 The defense has to agree to the number of days or hours of community service that the client has to complete.
 Without Defense’s consent, community service cannot be a part of ACD.
 Importantly, the Court is unable to impose conditions of community service that continue past the end date of the ACD adjournment period.

 Educational Programs